 As I have acknowledged, we need to be building more homes—there is no doubt about that.
-I will be very happy to discuss with the hon.
+I am happy to discuss with the hon.
 Lady that particular case.
 I am not here making excuses; I acknowledge the tone of this debate, which is that we need to be building more houses.

-Order.
-I would just remind the Minister that it is normal for the proposer to have a chance to reply.
+I remind the Minister that it is normal for the proposer to have a chance to reply.

 I have noted the points that have been made and I am sure we will have individual discussions with colleagues.

-Another issue noted was the rate of build-out and developers not building out on the planning permissions that have been granted.
-As colleagues will know, we put forward proposals in the housing White Paper to ensure planning permissions are acted on much faster.
+Another issue noted was the rate of build-out and developers not building out on the planning permissions granted.
+As colleagues will know, we made proposals in the housing White Paper to ensure planning permissions are acted on much faster.
 I want to work with developers to help them, but they also need to help us to get homes built.

 We had a discussion about social housing and affordable housing.
 Housing associations are responsible for about a third of all new housing supply every year.
 We are supporting them to build more affordable homes through our £7.1 billion affordable homes fund.